The Star-Planet Connection I: Using Stellar Composition to Observationally Constrain Planetary Mineralogy for the Ten Closest Stars: Introduction

 A planet's host star composition, however, represents a currently underutilized indirect measurement of terrestrial planet composition. \citet{Thiabaud15} explored the elemental relationship between a star and a planet, namely whether composition is determined via chemical equilibrium (minimizing Gibbs free energy, \citealt{Elser12}) or whether the Fe/Si and Mg/Si are the same as the host star's composition.
 They concentrated on Mg, Si, and Fe, which are prone to being condensed into solid, rocky material since their condensation temperatures (T$_C$) are high.
 Elements with T$_C \gtaprx$ 1200 K are considered refractory while those with 900 K $\ltaprx$ T$_C \ltaprx$ 1200 K are moderately volatile.
 Additionally, \citet{Thiabaud15} analyzed C and O, or elements that are typically found in gases with T$_C$ $<$ $\sim$900 K, or volatiles.
 By employing a planet formation and composition model, while cycling through a range of abundance ratios, they were able to determine that elements present within a planet were identical to those within a star.
 Other recent work shows the Solar composition is a good proxy for the Earth's and potentially Venus' bulk composition using self-consistent mass-radius relations \citep{Unterborn_2016}.

-Terrestrial planets are built mostly via refractory elements, namely Mg, Si, Fe and O, such that 95\% of all atoms on Earth can be created using these four elements \citep{McD03}.
+Terrestrial planets are built mostly via refractory elements, namely Mg, Si, Fe and O. In other words, 95\% of the structure within the bulk Earth (namely the silicate-shell containing the mantle and crust) can be created using a combination of only these four elements \citep{McD03}.

 The relative fractions of refractory elements, namely Si/Mg, affect the relative proportions of olivine to pyroxene at pressures and temperatures indicative of the upper mantle, as well as Mg-perovskite (bridgmanite is the phase bearing both Mg and Fe) and ferropericlase in the lower mantle.
 These mineral distributions, in turn, can affect melting relations, the viscous and elastic (or viscoelastic) properties of the planet, and potential for long-term sustentation of tectonic processes \citep[][ and references therein]{Foley16, Unte17b}.
 Additionally, Fe/Mg is shown to affect the relative size of a planet's core, which in turn may alter the heat flow from the core into the mantle and subsequently out of the mantle at the surface.
 The prevalence of moderate volatiles can influence exoplanet crustal composition and affect tectonic processes by preferentially fractionating and creating more andesitic conditions, or the interaction between converging plates which lead to continental crust formation.
 These conditions play a key role in geochemical cycling and buoyancy of subducting material, which governs the sideways and downward movement of tectonic plates \citep{Unte17b}.

 Volatiles also play an important role.
 For example, planets with elevated C abundances are likely to contain reduced diamond in their mantles, limiting convective forces due to the diamond's increased viscosity and thermal conductivity \citep{Unterborn14}.
 As such, planet composition can drastically affect the geodynamic and geochemical processes present on a terrestrial exoplanet.
 Therefore, stellar composition provides us with a key, yet underused, observable for understanding the geologic nature of an exoplanetary system, and must be considered along with mass-radius studies, when describing planets as ``Earth-like".